West African Lion

 Q2: How many West African lions are left?

-A: Fewer than 400 individuals are believed to remain in the wild.
+A: Fewer than 400 individuals are believed to remain in the wild, with the largest population concentrated in the W-Arly-Pendjari complex.

 Q3: Where can West African lions be seen?